Hero - Agricultual and Applied Economics Photo

 Thematic VISP Track: Agricultural & Applied Economics

 The Department of Agricultural and Applied Economics (AAE) was the first specialized economics department in the world.
 Growing from its original focus on issues of land, forests, and farm management, the department is continually evolving to address the world’s most challenging issues involving the environment, natural resources, and international development.
 The department’s reputation is reflected in its consistent ranking as one of the top applied economics departments nationwide.
-Faculty interests are structured around our major fields of specialty: quantitative methods, international development, food and agriculture, Agribusiness management, and resource, energy and environmental economics.
+Faculty interests are structured around our major fields of specialty: quantitative methods, international development, food and agriculture, agribusiness management, and resource, energy and environmental economics.

 Program Overview